-Cooling things down, Rust-Oleum ColdMax Rapid 9700 can be applied in very low temperatures, useful at this time of year.
+Cooling things down, you can apply Rust-Oleum ColdMax Rapid 9700 in very low temperatures.
+Very useful at this time of year.
 It is a rapid curing coating for internal and external use.

-Rust-Oleum Fillcoat and Rust-Oleum Fillcoat Fibres are two products which can be applied directly to wet surfaces and will instantly seal leaks.
+Rust-Oleum Fillcoat and Rust-Oleum Fillcoat Fibres are two products.
+You can apply them directly to wet surfaces and will instantly seal leaks.
 Again, two great products for this time of year.
 Perfect for repairing leaking gutters, felt roofs and eaves.

-Fillcoat can be reinforced using the Dacfill Fleece whereas Fillcoat Fibres contains elastic polyester fibres providing in built extra strength.
+You can reinforce Fillcoat using the Dacfill Fleece.
+However, Fillcoat Fibres contains elastic polyester fibres providing in built extra strength.